Simran-Sobhani/sketch-board/README.md

 A feature-rich whiteboard application built using **Vanilla JavaScript** and the **HTML5 Canvas API**.

-CanvasBoard allows users to draw freely, create shapes, erase content, and manage drawings with undo/redo functionality — all inside a responsive canvas.
+SketchBoard allows users to draw freely, create shapes, erase content, and manage drawings with undo/redo functionality — all inside a canvas.

 ## 🚀 Live Demo